au-ts/lionsos_docs/content/docs/kitty/hardware.md

 TODO, have instructions for building custom U-Boot in case the reader needs some specific config option in U-Boot that isn't in the default one.

-TODO, an option is to have a tar.gz that contians the image *as well as* the `uboot.env` file so that they don't have to configure U-Boot manually.
+TODO, an option is to have a tar.gz that contains the image *as well as* the `uboot.env` file so that they don't have to configure U-Boot manually.

 ## Configuring U-Boot